 Often referred to as “the great wealth transfer,” this exchange will happen as aging baby boomers pass on assets to the next generation, and women are set to inherit a large portion.
-More women than ever are also accumulating their own wealth, with women expected to control two-thirds of private wealth by 2020.² However, only 22 percent of women have a comprehensive wealth transfer plan of their own in place.³
+However, only 22 percent of women have a comprehensive wealth transfer plan of their own in place.2

 “Women sometimes are hesitant to make a financial plan if they haven’t played a decision-making role in financial matters before,” says Sally Mullen, senior vice president and chief fiduciary officer for U.S. Bank Wealth Management.
 In this Q&A, Mullen shares strategies for how women can plan for a potential inheritance, build financial confidence and ensure they have their own wealth transfer plan in place, too.

 Q: What can women do now to prepare for an inheritance and plan financially for their future?

 Mullen: Start educating yourself about your current situation.
 Understand your net worth, monthly cash inflow and outflow, and how your assets are titled.
 If you know you will be inheriting money from your parents or other relatives, ask them if they are willing to share the general terms of their wealth transfer plan.

 Regardless of whether you’ll inherit money, ask yourself these basic but often overlooked questions: